bilgino/angularforddd/README.md

 ![](src/assets/images/Up_Down_Flow.png)

 The domain model focuses on invariants and business rules rather than presentational data.
-Introducing view model provider services for the purpose of supporting complicated page flows and user interfaces allows us to query the appropriate view properties for different use cases.
+Introducing view model provider services to support complicated page flows and user interfaces enables us to query the appropriate view properties for different UX scenarios.
 That is, the CQRS pattern supports us to avoid over-bloated all-in-one models.
 The view model provider service may appear in different forms.
-It may appear as a query method in an application service, or in a dedicated class.
-A view model provider service is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
+It may appear as a query method in an application service, or as a dedicated class.
+The view model provider service is a perfect fit to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).

 CQRS in the frontend design system has many advantages: